heysokam/nsys/readme.md

   sys.update()                # Update the window and input sys.term()                    # Terminate the data when we are done

-# The nsys.init() function can be called with just a size, due to all arguments having sane defaults.
+# The nsys.init() function can be called without any inputs.
+All arguments have sane defaults.
 # See the nsys.nim file for other versions of the `init()` constructor, and all their possible inputs.
 ```